Seagate/cortx/doc/S3ServerQuickStart.md

 ## Installing dependency
 This is a one time initialization when we do clone the repository or there is a changes in dependent packages.

-  * At some point during the execution the `init.sh` script will prompt for following password, enter those as mentioned below.
+  * At some point during the execution of the `init.sh` script, it will prompt for the following passwords.
+Enter them as mentioned below.
     * SSH password: `XYRATEX`
     * Enter new password for openldap rootDN:: `seagate`
     * Enter new password for openldap IAM admin:: `ldapadmin`